Thanh-Bao/smartphone_shop/README.md

 }); // ExpressJS controller
 ```

 On Vercel PaaS service, can not get abc, xyz value.
+But it works at localhost.

 # VPS for reactJS & NextJS